aframevr/aframe/docs/primitives/a-triangle.md

 source_code: src/extras/primitives/primitives/meshPrimitives.js
 ---

-The triangle primitive creates triangle surfaces using the [geometry][geometry] component with the type set to `triangle`.
+The triangle primitive creates a triangle surface using the [geometry component] with type set to `triangle`.

 ## Example